cdluminate/ProdL/ProdL.md

 *ProdL* is a personal documentation project for collecting memos and hints that may help one boost their productivity in Deep Learning study.
+This project covers a wide range of topics, including but not limited to computer programming, computer organization, operating system, software engineering and practice, deep learning, scientific computing, high performance programming, program debugging, paper reading / reviewing, paper composing, rebuttal process, latex techniques, artistic design for diagrams, and integrated development environment.

+The author will try to deviver the content in a concise manner, and will prefer to reference many external materials to reduce duplicated work.
-Since the author is more or less an old-school UNIX/Linux proponent, you may sense a strong odor of UNIX in this document.
+Since the author is more or less an old-school UNIX/Linux proponent, this document will not introduce any Windows-specific or MacOS-specific information, and everything will be written may sense a strong odor of UNIX in this document.

 **Table of Contents**